Photo to OpenSCAD: Generate Parametric 3D Models from Any Image

 What If You Could Get Source Code from a Photo?

-Think of the difference like this: an STL file is like a finished cake—you can eat it, but you can't change the recipe.
-An OpenSCAD file is the recipe itself—you can adjust ingredients, scale quantities, and bake a completely different cake.
+Here's the difference: an STL file is a finished cake.
+You can eat it, but you can't change the recipe.
+An OpenSCAD file IS the recipe—adjust the ingredients, scale the quantities, bake something completely different.

-• Learn How It's Made: See exactly how the AI constructed your model.
-Great for learning OpenSCAD concepts.
+• See how it's built: The code shows you exactly how the AI constructed your model.
+Great for learning.

-• Combine and Extend: Import your generated code into larger projects.
-Boolean operations, arrays, transformations—all standard OpenSCAD features work.
+• Extend and combine: Import the generated code into larger projects.
+Use standard OpenSCAD operations on it.

-3. CSG Construction: Boolean operations (union, difference, intersection) combine primitives into your final model.
+3. CSG construction: Boolean operations (union, difference, intersection) combine those primitives into your model.

-4. Code Generation: Clean, readable OpenSCAD code is generated with sensible variable names and comments.
+4. Code generation: Clean OpenSCAD with sensible variable names and comments you can actually read.

-5. Optimization: The code is optimized for both readability and render performance.
+5. Optimization: The output is tuned for both readability and reasonable render times.

-What You Can Do With Your Generated .scad File
+What You Can Do With Your .scad File

 Add Features